Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Kakutani Closure Systems

 \section{Kakutani Closure Systems}

-A natural way to overcome the negative result stated in Theorem~\ref{pr:HSP} is to consider closure systems in which {\em any} two disjoint closed sets are half-space separable.
-More precisely, for a closure operator $\clop$ over a ground set $E$, the corresponding closure system $(E,\cl_\clop)$ is {\em Kakutani}\footnote{A similar property was considered by the Japanese mathematician Shizou Kakutani for Euclidean spaces \cite<cf.>{Kakutani37}} if it fulfills the {\em $S_4$ separation axiom} defined as follows: For all $A,B \subseteq E$,
+A natural way to overcome the negative result stated in Thm.~\ref{pr:HSP} is to consider closure systems in which {\em any} two disjoint closed sets are half-space separable.
+More precisely, for a closure operator $\clop$ over a ground set $E$, the corresponding closure system $(E,\cl_\clop)$ is {\em Kakutani}\footnote{A similar property was considered by the Japanese mathematician Shizou Kakutani for Euclidean spaces cf.~\cite{Kakutani37}} if it fulfills the {\em $S_4$ separation axiom} defined as follows: For all $A,B \subseteq E$,

-\cite<for a good reference on closure systems satisfying the $S_4$ separation property see, e.g.,>{Chepoi1994}.
+For a detailed reference on closure systems satisfying the $S_4$ separation property, the reader is referred to \cite{Chepoi1994}.
 By Proposition~\ref{pr:halfspacesep}, any half-space separation of $A,B$ in $\cl_\clop$ is a half-space separation of $\clop(A)$ and $\clop(B)$ in $\cl_\clop$.
-Clearly, the HSS~problem can be decided in linear time for Kakutani closure systems: For any $A,B \subseteq E$ just calculate $\clop(A)$ and $\clop(B)$ and check whether they are disjoint, or not.
+Clearly, the HSSPOLY~problem can be decided in polynomial time for Kakutani closure systems: For any $A,B \subseteq E$ just calculate $\clop(A)$ and $\clop(B)$ and check whether they are disjoint, or not.
+Furthermore, if $A$ and $B$ are half-space separable, $\clSystemcc$ is Kakutani, and $\cc$ can be computed in time polynomial in $n$, then Alg.~\ref{AlgoGreedyHalfSep} returns a half-space separation of $A, B$ in polynomial time.

 \begin{Example} The closure system used in Example~\ref{ex:nonkakutaniA} is \textit{not} Kakutani.
 For an example of Kakutani closure systems, consider an arbitrary non-empty finite subset $E \subset \mathbb{R}^2$ of a circle and define the set system $\cC \subseteq 2^E$ as follows: For all $E' \subseteq E$, $E' \in \cC$ if and only if there exits a closed half-plane $H \subseteq \mathbb{R}^2$ satisfying $E' = H \cap E$.
 One can easily check that $(E,\cC)$ is a Kakutani closure system.